Bankstown

 What are some of the major infrastructure and planning changes likely to influence the suburb of Bankstown?

-Key infrastructure and planning changes likely to influence the suburb of Bankstown include: Bankstown Exchange (Stage 1 - Bankstown Central Masterplan) (Construction); New Bankstown Hospital (Planning); Compass Centre Redevelopment (Under Assessment); Bankstown CBD Transformation (Construction); and Bankstown TOD Accelerated Precinct (Approved).
+Key infrastructure and planning changes likely to influence the suburb of Bankstown include: Bankstown Exchange (Stage 1 - Bankstown Central Masterplan) (Construction); New Bankstown Hospital (Construction); Compass Centre Redevelopment (Under Assessment); Bankstown CBD Transformation (Construction); and Bankstown TOD Accelerated Precinct (Approved).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Bankstown?